Ring Size Chart: US, UK, EU, AU and mm Converter (Free Printable)

 Complimentary Resizing and Exchange

 For standard ring designs, Joalys offers complimentary resizing within a defined period after delivery.
-Our jewelers adjust the shank to your exact measurement without compromising structural integrity, whether the ring carries a robust diamond or a more delicate emerald.
+Our jewelers adjust the shank to your exact measurement without compromising structural integrity, whether the ring carries a hard-wearing diamond or a more delicate emerald.
 For rings that can't be resized (eternity bands, alternative metals), we run a streamlined exchange process to get you the correct size without the usual back-and-forth.

 Expert Consultation for Complex Fit Issues